Skip to main content

 What is selumetinib?

-Selumetinib is used to treat neurofibromatosis type 1 (NF1) in children 2 years of age and older who have plexiform neurofibromas that cannot be completely removed by surgery.
-It is a capsule taken by mouth 2 times a day.
+Selumetinib is used to treat neurofibromatosis type 1 (NF1) in children 1 year of age and older who have plexiform neurofibromas that cannot be completely removed by surgery.
+It is taken orally twice a day as capsules or oral granules.

 Selumetinib gained FDA approval on April 10, 2020 under the brand name Koselugo.
 There is no generic.